rossrobino/drab/src/site/md/README.md

 ### Local Development

 Contribute to the project, or use **drab** as a template for another component library.
 This library is built with SvelteKit, TypeScript, and npm.
 The package contents are located in `src/lib`, the site is contained within `src/routes` and `src/site`.
-The site is deployed to Vercel using `@sveltejs/adapter-vercel` on their Edge Runtime.
+The site is deployed to Vercel using `@sveltejs/adapter-vercel`.
 If you are using this project as a template, be sure to [update the adapter](https://kit.svelte.dev/docs/adapters) based on how you deploy.

 #### Make changes